WES Commuter Rail: Route

-WES trains run every 30 minutes between Wilsonville and Beaverton during morning and afternoon rush hours.
+WES trains run between Wilsonville and Beaverton during morning and afternoon rush hours, weekdays only, and until 2020 they operated every 30 minutes.
+Service reductions implemented early in the COVID-19 pandemic reduced the frequency to every 45 minutes starting April 5, 2020, and in fall 2025 the service level remains at the reduced level.

 The scheduled one-way travel time is 27 minutes.
 For its first 3 years of service, the WES line was located entirely within TriMet fare zone 3, but travel on WES required a TriMet "All-Zone" (three-zone) fare, rather than a one-zone or two-zone fare.
 However, effective September 2012, TriMet discontinued all use of fare zones, and WES fares consequently became identical to the fares on any other TriMet rail or bus line.
 C-Tran all-zone day and monthly passes are also accepted as valid fare on WES.
 P&W, which continues to run freight trains on the line, operates the commuter trains, and TriMet maintains them.